-- 1.1 There is a statutory duty on the Council to maintain an adequate and effective internal audit of its accounting records and of its system of internal control.
-The Accounts and Audit (England) Regulations 2011 also require that internal audit is undertaken in accordance with proper practices.
-The Chartered Institute of Public Finance and Accountancy (CIPFA) is responsible for setting standards for proper practice for local government internal audit in England. - 1.2 From 1 April 2013 CIPFA adopted new Public Sector Internal Audit Standards (PSIAS)1 compliant with the Institute of Internal Auditors' (IIA) International Standards.
+- 1.1 There is a statutory duty on the Council to undertake an internal audit of the effectiveness of its risk management, control and governance processes.
+The Accounts and Audit Regulations 2015 also require that the audit takes into account public sector internal auditing standards or guidance.
+The Chartered Institute of Public Finance and Accountancy (CIPFA) is responsible for setting standards for proper practice for local government internal audit in England. - 1.2 From 1 April 2016 CIPFA adopted revised Public Sector Internal Audit Standards (PSIAS)1 compliant with the Institute of Internal Auditors' (IIA) International Standards.
 The PSIAS and CIPFA's local government application note for the standards represent proper practice for internal audit in local government.
 This charter sets out how internal audit at Ryedale District Council will be provided in accordance with this proper practice. - 1.3 This charter should be read in the context of the wider legal and policy framework which sets requirements and standards for internal audit, including the Accounts and Audit Regulations, the PSIAS and application note, and the Council's constitution, regulations and governance arrangements.